wichtounet/wichtounet.github.io/stories/about.md

-I'm Baptiste Wicht, from Switzerland, now 29 years old.
-I just finished my Ph.D in Computer Science from the University of Fribourg and the University of applied sciences in Fribourg (Switzerland), principally in Machine Learning.
+I'm Baptiste Wicht, from Switzerland, now 35 years old.
+I did my Ph.D in Computer Science at the University of Fribourg and the University of applied sciences in Fribourg (Switzerland), principally in Machine Learning.
-Currently, I'm mainly developing high performance applications in C++.
+Currently, I'm mainly developing high performance applications in C++, as  Senior Software Engineer, at Verisign.

 I've started programming in 2004, when doing my computer science apprentice ship.
 For a few years, I programmed a lot in Java and become involved in the